EAAI-26: The 16th Symposium on Educational Advances in Artificial Intelligence

 Chair: Amy Eguchi

-- Unplugged Activities on Machine Learning and Their Evaluation Through Mental States Attribution
+- Unplugged Activities on Machine Learning and Their Evaluation Through Mental States Attribution (Link)

-Matteo Baldoni; Cristina Baroglio; Monica Bucciarelli; Sara Capecchi; Leonardo Castellani; Elena Gandolfi; Francesco Ianì; Elisa Marengo; Roberto Micalizio - AI Unplugged: Embodied Interactions for AI Literacy in Higher Education
+Matteo Baldoni; Cristina Baroglio; Monica Bucciarelli; Sara Capecchi; Leonardo Castellani; Elena Gandolfi; Francesco Ianì; Elisa Marengo; Roberto Micalizio - AI Unplugged: Embodied Interactions for AI Literacy in Higher Education (Link)

 Jennifer Reddig; Scott Moon; Kaitlyn Crutcher; Christopher MacLellan